Six reasons why mobile Order & Pay is here to stay

 6. Hygiene and social distancing

-Finally, while mobile Order & Pay is so much more than a way to navigate Covid-19 restrictions, you cannot underestimate how much the pandemic will continue to affect customer behaviour for years to come.
+Finally, while mobile Order and Pay is so much more than a way to navigate Covid-19 restrictions, you cannot underestimate how much the pandemic will continue to affect customer behaviour for years to come.
 Research shows a considerable decline in customers wanting to order from a shared kiosk, stand too close to staff, and pay with cash.
 Enabling customers to order and pay from their own devices, either ahead of a visit or from their table, is convenient and safe.